DIY projects are common in residential areas, but what time are you allowed to make DIY noise in the UK?

 Considerations for Party Walls and Floors

-When performing DIY work, keep in mind when working on or near party walls or floors between properties.
-This can result in higher levels of noise than expected.
+When performing DIY work, be aware that working on or near party walls or floors between properties can result in higher levels of noise than expected.

 Taking extra precautions and controlling the noise can help you maintain a peaceful environment while keeping your neighbours happy.